GChuf/RCWM/README.md

 # Known bugs

-- When selecting multiple folders to be copied/moved, not all of them are saved into the list for copying/moving (~10% loss?)
+- ~~When selecting multiple folders to be copied/moved, not all of them are saved into the list for copying/moving (~10% loss?)~~ Fixed with powershell using mutex

 # Tests